 We will start with two sessions on the "digital revolution" that is currently happening and on the concept of disruption.
 After that we decide on further topics for discussion.

-The Digital Revolution - work, technology and its consequences.
+The Digital Revolution 1 - Disruptions.
 See About unicorns, digital platforms and the future of technology (and society)

 Disruptive Technology and the Christensen book (did not want to do this repeatedly but had to learn otherwise) Innovators Dilemma.
 This is mandadorty reading, because the concept of disruptive technology is so fundamental to this course.
 For an anti-dote to Christensen, see the critique by Jill Lepore .
 An alternative source: